ashwinijalkote/hotel-automation/README.md

 This is standalone maven application.

 1. Application takes input from file (src/main/resources/inputFile.txt)
-2. Sensor input for each floor are executed concurrently
+2. Sensor input for different floors are executed concurrently and for same floor are executed sequentialy.

 Steps to run :
 1. mvn clean package